OISF/suricata/doc/sphinx/rules/intro.rst

 In source you can assign IP-addresses; IPv4 and IPv6 combined as well as separated.
 You can also set variables such as HOME_NET.
-(For more information see 'Rule-vars' at [[**FIXME** Suricata.yaml#Rule-vars]] in the user guide.)
+(For more information see :ref:`suricata-yaml-rule-vars`.
 In the Yaml-file you can set IP-addresses for variables such as EXTERNAL_NET and HOME_NET.
 These settings will be used when you use these variables in a rule.
 In source and destination you can make use of signs like !
 And [ ].

 For example::